xizon/Uix-Page-Builder/readme.txt

 * Added a custom JavaScript template annotation to each module.
 * Upgraded core API for theme developer customization.
 * Added the scroll effect of front-end page when you manage Drag & Drop modules of left sidebar.
+* Added a new module: Custom Menu (new).
+Supports multiple styles of choice.